 The Feast of the Transfiguration this week gives us a chance to reflect on this comic's declaration of God's unfairness to Moses.
-The Church also honors a woman who also can encourage us to think about God's "fairness."
+The Church also honors a woman who can encourage us to think about God's fairness.
 She is Saint Nonna, the mother of Saint Gregory the Theologian.

 Nonna, a dedicated Christian, was married to a pagan man.
 Her husband's lack of belief was a source of pain for many years, but she kept praying for his enlightenment.
 Though it took a long time, Nonna's husband did become a Christian, and eventually was made bishop of the city of Nazianzus.
 Nonna was a female deacon.
 One of the duties of deaconesses was to help and guide Christian women married to pagans.
 So she may well have been a strong support to other women in her same circumstances.
 In addition, of course, she was the influential mother of one of the Church's greatest saints.

 But Nonna had to wait on the Lord.
 Her husband's conversion came only after long years of faithful prayer.
 She had to trust God, and believe that He would choose the right time to turn her husband to the faith.

-We Christians have a similar trust in God's intention for His beloved prophet Moses.
-For us, unlike the comedians who complain of the unfair way God treated him, Moses' story does not end with the Lord's words in Deuteronomy 34:4,when He tells Moses, "I have let you see it [the Promised Land] with your eyes, but you shall not go over there."
+We are called to have a similar trust in God's intention for His prophet Moses.
+For us, unlike the comedians who complain of the unfair way God treated him, Moses' story does not end with the Lord's words in Deuteronomy 34:4, when He tells Moses, "I have let you see it [the Promised Land] with your eyes, but you shall not go over there."
 At the Feast of the Transfiguration, we will see him again.